SBU-BMI/quip_cancer_segmentation/README.md

 ## Step 1:
 Create folder named "data" and subfoders below:

+- change the BASE_DIR setting in conf/variables.sh to the path of your working directory
 - data/svs: to contains *.svs files
 - data/training_data: to contain training data
 - data/patches: to contain output from patch extraction